 To begin interpreting the map, I turned the entries for these Squares in the Register of Squares into data and mapped them.
 The series below shows that most of that land had been owned by Robert Peter and that the colored lots on the LOC map had been taken by the government in the Division in order to be sold.
 I outlined such lots in black in the third map, lower left.
-The fourth map shows the original lot owners by color, most of whom were groups, most of which included Robert Peter.
+The fourth map shows the privately held lots upon Division, colored by owner.
+Most of those owners were groups, most of which included Robert Peter.
 Apparently Peter made some private deals between the division agreement and the actual division.

 This map of Daniel Carroll’s Hop Yard is easily explained as a Division map once you are familiar with the process that was the Division of Squares.
 I georeferenced it and layered the original proprietors over it, as shown below.
 The red/pink lots are evenly spread throughout, so they were the government lots for sale.
 The yellowish lots are Carroll’s, and the darker-but-faded colors represent Prout’s, Walker’s, and Morris & Nicholson’s lots, respectively.